 Network Mapper, otherwise known as “nmap,” is a powerful open-source program, perfect for conducting reconnaissance and enumeration.
 Yes, nmap is well-known for this purpose and it’s included in every whitehat-to-blackhat’s toolbox for that very reason; however, I want to point out that it has many other uses as well.
-For instance, a network administrator could rely on nmap to audit or verify systems that are currently running on the network.
+For instance, a network administrator may rely on nmap to audit or verify systems that are currently running on the network.
 This makes it a suitable option for compliance checking.
 Although there are plenty of practical uses to discuss, this post sets its focus primarily on reconnaissance and enumeration.
 This would be the second and third phase of the Certified Ethical Hacker’s methodology.
 Or, if you prefer NIST’s SP800-115, that would be phase two

 How Does nmap Work?